 As we walk through the interior of the lighthouse, we notice how small the spaces are.
 The kitchen and sitting room appear as small rooms, I feel like a giant browsing through these rooms.
 The stairs leading up to the main lamp is extremely narrow, curved, and has short headroom.

 As you walk further past the lighthouse, there is a newer covered scenic overlook area along with observatory telescopes to look for whales.
 Here you can witness the whales on their journey as they migrate.
 The key thing to look for is whale spouts (when the whale is surfacing to breath, it releases a plume of air and water) and flukes (as the whale prepares to dive, it raises its tail fluke out of the water).

-The Bayside Trail is approximately 2.5 miles roundtrip and a path that takes you downward through numerous types of native coastal sage brush, and you will see the remnants of the defense system area that was used during the wars.
+The Bayside Trail is approximately 2.5 miles roundtrip and a path that takes you downward through numerous types of native coastal sage brush.
+On the path of this trail, the remnants of the defense system area used during the wars are located here.

 Point Loma is a natural protective barrier to the entrance of San Diego Bay.
-This area provides lookout areas that offer strategic views that aids in military defense systems.
+This area provides lookout areas that offer strategic views that aid in military defense systems.

 This played a fundamental role during the World Wars I and II, as the Army built searchlight bunkers, fire control stations, and gun batteries in particular areas along this coastal park.

 The views of the entire harbor and bay area are spectacular that any photographer enthusiast can appreciate.